-Certain provisions in the EU CBPR regime relating to posttransaction disclosure for card-based transactions apply from 19 April 2021.
+Certain provisions in the EU CBPR regime relating to post-transaction disclosure for cardbased transactions have applied from 19 April 2021.
 These have not been onshored into the UK regime, as these provisions did not become part of EU retained law at the end of the transition period.